-As an extra advice, the key to have nice subtle shadows is to use rgba values instead of a regular #hex rgb.
+As a bit of extra advice, the key to having nice subtle shadows is to use rgba values instead of a regular #hex rgb.
 This is because with rgba values we can make our shadows have an opacity which will make them more subtle and will look a lot more professional.

 CSS Trick #3 – SVG Alignment and Color

-SVGs are perfect for icons since they look great on every resolution.
-However, if you want to add SVGs as the source of an image tag, there are several things you will be unable to do, like control the color.
-So, the best way to deal with an SVG file is to simply copy the content of the file and place it directly into the html code.
+SVGs are perfect for icons since they look great at every resolution.
+However, if you want to add SVGs as the source of an image tag, there are several things you will be unable to do, like controlling the color.
+So, the best way to deal with an SVG file is to simply copy the content of the file and place it directly into the HTML code.

-Having done that, let’s now go ahead to create a 30×30 circular button and center our icon inside it:
+Having done that, let’s now proceed to create a 30×30 circular button and center our icon inside it: